-In the second quarter of 2022, we completed the move of our in-house manufacturing operations to external contract manufacturers and shut down our Arizona manufacturing operations where aftermarket fleet and AirgainConnect products were produced.
-Since then, all of our manufacturing has been done at contract manufacturers (CMs) located in the United States, China, Vietnam, and Mexico.
-We have long-term relationships with certain of these CMs, and work together to control raw materials, assembly, test, quality and shipment of our products.
-We perform quality assurance and testing at our California, Scottsdale and Minnesota facilities and monitor the quality performance of our CMs through quality reports and periodic audits.
+We are fabless and rely on a number of contract manufacturers (CMs) located in the United States, China, Taiwan, Vietnam, and Mexico.
+We generally have long-term relationships with our CMs, and we work together to control global product compliance, raw materials supply and cost, production part approval processes, assembly instructions, control plans, final testing, and on time shipment to our customers.
+We provide the control, test and measurement plans to the CMs to help ensure that each product conforms to the Airgain specifications, and we monitor the quality performance of our CMs through quality reports and periodic audits.

-We maintain a close direct relationship with our CMs to help ensure supply and quality meet our requirements.
-The contract manufacturing services required to manufacture and assemble our products can be satisfied by one or more of our CMs, however it may be time consuming and costly to qualify and implement new CM relationships.
-If our CMs suffer an interruption in their businesses, or experiences delays, disruptions, or quality control problems in their manufacturing operations, or we otherwise need to change or add CMs or suppliers, our ability to ship products to our customers could be delayed, and our business could be adversely affected.
+We maintain a close direct relationship with our CMs to help ensure that supply and quality meet our requirements.
+The contract manufacturing services required to manufacture our products can be satisfied by one or more of our CMs, however it may be time consuming and costly to qualify and implement new CM relationships.
+If one of our CMs suffers an interruption in their business, or experiences delays, disruptions, or quality control problems in their manufacturing operations, our ability to ship products to our customers could be delayed, and our business could be adversely affected.
 Our qualified CMs manufacture products according to our design specification, materials specification, quality standards, and delivery requirements.
-We have full control and authority over the selection of materials, manufacturing processes, and inspection processes.
-Since our products manufactured in China are predominantly shipped to ODMs and CMs within Asia, we have not experienced significant impact as a result of the tariffs imposed on exports from China to the United States.
-However, the recent supply disruptions and semiconductor and module shortages have had and may continue to have a direct impact on our business.
+We have full control and authority over the selection of materials, manufacturing, and inspection processes.
+Since our products manufactured in China are predominantly shipped to ODMs and CMs within Asia, we have not experienced a significant impact as a result of the tariffs imposed on exports from China to the United States.